graphql-java/graphql-java-page/content/blog/getting-started-with-spring-boot.md

     }

     private GraphQLSchema buildSchema(String sdl) {
-      //TODO
+      // TODO: we will create the schema here later
     }
 }
 {{< / highlight >}}
 <p/>

-We use Guava to read the file at runtime from our classpath, then create a `GraphQLSchema` and `GraphQL` instance.
+We use Guava `Resources` to read the file from our classpath, then create a `GraphQLSchema` and `GraphQL` instance.
 This `GraphQL` instance is exposed as a Spring Bean.
 The GraphQL Java Spring adapter will use that `GraphQL` instance to make our schema available via HTTP on the default url `/graphql`.

-What we still need to do is to implement the `buildSchema` method which creates the `GraphQLSchema` instance:
+What we still need to do is to implement the `buildSchema` method which creates the `GraphQLSchema` instance and wires in code to fetch data:

 {{< highlight java "linenos=table" >}}
     @Autowired